 - A fascinating translation project undertaken by Professor of Spanish Francisca López, Lecturer in French Laura Balladur and others: Students in certain foreign-language courses have translated work by the poets participating in the college’s annual Translations international poetry festival (taking place concurrently with the Open to the World events).
 During the festival, the student translations have been projected on a screen while the poets read them in the original language.
 For the second part of the course, the students translate into French and Spanish poems written by students in a poetry course taught by Senior Lecturer in English Robert Farnsworth — and all the students, translators and translated, meet to discuss the linguistic and cultural issues that are gained in translation.

-Tags: foreign language, global citizenship.
+Tags: Bates Unbounded, foreign language, global citizenship, Open to the World.